 When I cancelled my Netflix subscription, everyone made a big fuss about it.
 It wasn’t hard to do it because I knew I either entertain myself mindlessly binge-watching TV shows or learn new skills, focus on my blog, on my growth and put that extra money into a saving account that in a year can buy me 3 low-cost flights.

 Maybe you won’t give up your Netflix subscription, but are you making the most of your gym membership?

 We live in a society so focused on spending.
 Just open your TV, scroll on Facebook, Instagram and you’ll be swamped with ads the very next second.
-Learn to cut down on the amount of television you watch, focus on your priorities, declutter, get rid of the things you don’t need and make room the experiences that will truly make you happy.
+Learn to cut down on the amount of television you watch, focus on your priorities, declutter, get rid of the things you don’t need and make room for the experiences that will truly make you happy.

 I am here to offer you more tips and tricks on how to travel more and be more creative, the next article is for you if you want to learn how to take better photos when you travel.